chitraflorid/angular-routing/readme.md

 - Explain what dependency injection is and what problem it solves
 - Explain the purpose of templates in Angular
-- Create separate views and routes for each CRUD action
 - Use the `ui-view` directive to load angular templates
 - Use `$stateProvider` and `$state` to access query parameters and update the URL
-- Define multiple controllers in a single module

 ## Framing (15 / 15)